-Title and risk of loss generally pass to our customers upon shipment.
+Title and risk of loss generally pass to our customers upon shipment and therefore revenue is recognized at the time goods are shipped to the customers.
 In limited circumstances where either title or risk of loss pass upon destination, we defer revenue recognition until such events occur.
 We derive revenues from two primary sources: products and services.
 Product revenue includes the shipment of product according to the agreement with our customers for data storage products and power supplies.
 Services include customer support (technical support), installations, consulting, and design services.
 A contract may include both product and services.
 Rarely, contracts with customers contain multiple performance obligations.
 For these contracts, the Company accounts for individual performance obligations separately if they are distinct.
 The transaction price is allocated to the separate performance obligations on a relative standalone selling price basis.
 Standalone selling prices are typically estimated based on observable transactions when these services are sold on a standalone basis.